 Despite these findings, there is cause for optimism.
-Many Inland Empire nonprofit organizations are open to advancing board-level diversity and inclusion, prompted in part by the emphasis on greater governance diversity on the part of grant-making foundations and Latino community leaders.
+Many Inland Empire nonprofit organizations are open to advancing board-level diversity and inclusion, prompted in part by the emphasis on greater governance diversity on the next of great making foundations and lating.